Top 5 Stylish Men's Dress Shoes for Plantar Fasciitis and Diabetic Nerve Pain

 Dr. Comfort Wing-tip Therapeutic Extra Depth Dress Shoe

 I chose these shoes for plantar fasciitis heel pain chiefly because I can wear them with a good-looking suit and it won't look like I'm wearing orthopedic shoes.
 These are some good-looking wing-tips by any standard, and once again Dr. Comfort finds a way to make orthopedics look stylish.
-Honestly I just with they would change the name of the company -- "Dr. Comfort" sounds to me like an easy-listening cover band playing at a Ramada Inn lounge.
+People experiencing nerve pain may also get some relief from these handsome shoes.
+Honestly, I wish they would change the name of the company -- "Dr. Comfort" sounds to me like an easy-listening cover band playing at a Ramada Inn lounge.
+These shoes deserve better!
 But no matter.
 If you're looking for a healing shoe that works with almost any dress look, then are a great choice. these sharp therapeutic wing-tips

 - Leather uppers